AcademySoftwareFoundation/EncodingGuidelines/enctests/sources/enc_sources/README.md

 layout: default
 nav_order: 7.1
 title: Reference Source Test Media
-parent: ORI Video Encoding Test Framework
+parent: ORI Encoding Test Framework
 ---

-# Reference Source Test Media for HDR Media.
+# Reference Source Test Media for Encoding

 We have collected a number of source clips that you can use to test on, these are mostly from the excellent netflix [Open Source Content](https://opencontent.netflix.com/) site.
 Some of the clips are quite large, so we have tried to extract shorter 100-200 frame clips for the encoding tests, and also extracting individual clips from edited sequences.